Kara-Khanid invasion of Khorasan

-The Kara-Khanid Khanate under Nasr Illig Khan and Yusuf Qadir Khan attempted to conquer the Khorasan, held by the Ghaznavid empire, in two phases in 1006 AD and 1008 AD.
+The Kara-Khanid Khanate under Nasr Illig Khan and Yusuf Qadir Khan attempted to conquer the Khorasan, held by the Ghaznavid Empire, in two phases in 1006 AD and 1008 AD.
 Despite initial successes, the Kara-Khanids were driven out of Khorasan, securing Ghaznavid rule of the region.

 Background

 In 998 AD, Mahmud of Ghazni sought to expand Ghaznavid control into Khorasan, but negotiations with Samanid Amir Mansur II failed.
-In 999, Mahmud invaded Khorasan, and after Mansur’s assassination by Samanid nobles; Begtuzun and Fa’iq, who immediately installed Abd al-Malik II.
+In 999, Mahmud invaded Khorasan, and after Mansur's assassination by Samanid nobles; Begtuzun and Fa'iq, who immediately installed Abd al-Malik II.
 Mahmud defeated the Samanid forces near Merv.
 The battle led Ghaznavids to consolidate their power in Khorasan, annexing the region.
-The Samanid dynasty collapsed after the Kara-Khanid under Nasr Illig (Ilak Khan) captured Samanid capital Bukhara and Abd al-Malik in 999.
+The Samanid dynasty collapsed after the Kara-Khanid under Nasr Illig Khan captured Samanid capital Bukhara and Abd al-Malik in 999.
 The last Samanid emir Isma'il Muntasir tried to restore the Samanid dynasty but was assassinated in December 1004.
 Ghaznavids therefore secured their dominance in Khorasan.

 The Ghaznavids and Kara-Khanids agreed to maintain Oxus river as the border between the two empires.
 To strengthen their relation Sultan Mahmud married Ilak Khan's daughter.
 In December 999, he sent his representatives to Uzgand.
 The bride was brought to Khorasan in 1000 AD.

 Ilak Khan's invasion

 The friendly relation came to end, when Ilak Khan finding opportunity, invaded Khorasan while Sultan Mahmud was busy in the capture of Multan in 1006 AD.
 Ilak Khan sent two armies: one led by his brother Chaghartigin, which captured Balkh, and another under Subashitigin, which took Herat.
 As a result, Ilak Khan gained control over the entirety of Khorasan.
 Sultan Mahmud receiving the news, left Multan to some of his officers, marching to Ghazni.

 As Mahmud advanced, Chaghartigin abandoned Balkh and fled to Tirmidh, while Sultan Mahmūd sent Arslan Jadhib with 10,000 troops to pursue Subashitigin, who also fled upon their approach.
 Subashitigin attempted to reach Bukhara but was blocked by floods in the Murghab River and excessive heat in the Ghuzz desert.
 Subashitigin defeated Muhassin b.
 Tariq, a Ghuzz tribal chief, at Sarakhs and escaped to Jurjan, hoping for aid from Qabus, emir of Ziyarid dynasty.
 Disappointed, he returned to Nasa, left his baggage, and headed for Marv.
 The sultan dispatched Abū 'Abdu'llah Muhammad b.
 Ibrāhīm at-Tā'ī, an Arab commander, who surrounded and defeated Subashitigin in the desert, capturing his brother and 700 soldiers.
 Subashitigin managed to scaped to Bukhara.
 Meanwhile, Ilak Khan sent Chaghartigin with 12,000 troops to attack Balkh to divert the attention.
 Mahmud let him to occupy Balkh temporarily.
-After Subashitigin’s defeat and expulsion from Khorasan, Mahmud turned to Balkh, prompting Chaghartigin to flee to Bukhara.
+After Subashitigin's defeat and expulsion from Khorasan, Mahmud turned to Balkh, prompting Chaghartigin to flee to Bukhara.
 By mid of 1006, Khorasan was cleared of Kara-Khanid forces.